In this guide

 ‘Related party’ also has a very specific definition under SIS law and is any of the below:

-- (a) A member of the fund
+- A member of the fund

-- (b) A standard employer-sponsor of the fund
+- A standard employer-sponsor of the fund

-Part 8 associates include relatives, the other members of the fund, the directors of the corporate trustee or all individual trustees (if the SMSF is a single member fund).
 If a member is in a partnership, then it also includes that partner (and their spouse or child) and the partnership itself.
 It also includes trusts, where the member and their Part 8 associates control the trust.
 The same applies to a company if a member and their Part 8 associates control the company.

 Relative, under the SIS Act, refers to an individual’s parent, grandparent, brother, sister, uncle, aunt, nephew, niece, lineal descendant or adopted child of the individual or of his or her spouse; and the spouses of the individual and the individuals mentioned above.